 A divorce on the other hand is a process for the legal dissolution of a marriage by a court.
 Under Georgia law, one spouse must be living in the state and must have lived in the state for at least six months to get a divorce.
 In addition, the couple must be living in a state of separation to file for a divorce.
 Usually, you file a complaint for divorce in the Superior Court in the county where the marital residence is or where your spouse lives or your own jurisdiction if your spouse no longer lives in Georgia.
-To learn more about how to file for a divorce in Georgia, click here.
+Learn more about how to file for a divorce in Georgia from our experienced attorneys.

 After the complaint is filed, the spouse will be notified and served.
 A temporary hearing will be scheduled and then an agreement will be drafted identifying the division of assets including money and property and establishing child custody and spousal support.
 If an agreement cannot be reached, the matter will be taken to court and a judge will decide.